rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_INVENWIELD (hs_invenwield.int)`

-Runs before causing a critter or the player to wield/unwield an armor or a weapon (except when using the inventory by PC).<br>
+Runs before causing a critter or the player to wield/unwield an armor or a weapon (except when using the inventory by PC).\
 An example usage would be to change critter art depending on armor being used or to dynamically customize weapon animations.

 __NOTE:__ When replacing a previously wielded armor or weapon, the unwielding hook will not be executed.